How EEOC’S Sexual Orientation Lawsuits Affect Your Austin Company

-As an employer, what you may not know is that sexual orientation can be the basis of lawsuits filed against your company.
+As an employer, you may not know that sexual orientation can be the basis of lawsuits filed against your company.

 On March 1, 2016, the Equal Employment Opportunity Commission (EEOC) created history by filing suit against two private companies for violating Title VII of the Civil Rights Act of 1964 by discriminating against individuals based on their sexual orientation.

 A look at these two lawsuits will help us understand what employers need to look out for:

 Lawsuit Against Scott Medical Health Center

 In its lawsuit against Scott Medical Health Center, a pain management and weight loss service provider in Pittsburgh, the EEOC claimed that the employer discriminated against Dale Baxley, a gay male employee, based on his sexual orientation.

 According to the EEOC, Baxley’s manager repeatedly referred to him using various anti-gay epithets and made other highly offensive comments about his sexuality and sex life.